An Inspector Calls: In conversation with Liam Brennan - The Mancunion

-To clarify, last week I had the chance to speak to Liam Brennan.
-The Scottish actor has been involved with the production since 2015.
-He plays the ominous detective, Inspector Goole.
+To clarify, I had the chance to speak to Liam Brennan.
+The Scottish actor has been involved in the production since 2015 and plays the ominous detective, Inspector Goole.

 The significance of An Inspector Calls has been widely recognised by society, and continues to impress audiences in theatre.
 The relevance is maintained decades later, so it’s no surprise the text has made the GCSE curriculum.
 Liam attributes part of the play’s success to the story: “It’s just a great story; the thriller and mystery element is exciting and urges you to work out what’s going on”.